soundofives/worldbuilding/settings/15k/15k/Adventures/Arcs and Themes.md

 - Muck has memory flashbacks that reveal actions taken that help Fraz.
 **Conclusion** - Muck is being controlled and groomed by Fraz.

-- Some people have scars over their hearts--their hearts have been ripped out.
+- ***Some people have scars over their hearts--their hearts have been ripped out.***
 - Muck can be controlled by the shadowy Rilan, who possesses his Heart.
 - The Emperor has a scar over his heart.
 **Conclusion** - The Emperor is being controlled.

-- The Thief Blade allows you to steal the power of those you kill.
+- ***The Thief Blade allows you to steal the power of those you kill.***
 - Zagyg (blackmailed by Fraz) acquires the Thief Blade.
 - Orcus possesses a great power, the Last Word, that lets him kill with a single utterance.
 **Conclusion** - Fraz wants to use the Thief Blade to kill Orcus and take the Last Word.

+--
+Orcus needs to be more active here.
+The Crew needs to care about his threat--they have to want to kill him.
+Fraz has introduced the idea that Orcus is manipulating the Cycladenes.
+How can he double down on this?

+Yrah goes all in -- he tells the Crew that Zagyg is a demon closely tied to Orcus and was keeping him there because he was the only one who knew.
+He had to get away from the Shadows, because the Shadows could report to the Emperor who is also in cahoots with demons.